on air now

 Only 26 are South Africans.

-Rescuers determined late on Wednesday there was no-one left in the shaft, the head of Mines Rescue Services, Mannas Fourie, told reporters at the site.
+Rescuers determined late on Wednesday that there was no one left in the shaft.
+The head of Mines Rescue Services, Mannas Fourie, told reporters at the site.

-The cage was sent down again with cameras on Thursday for a final sweep.
+On Thursday, the cage was sent down again with cameras for a final sweep.

 "We couldn’t see any person still left behind and we couldn’t hear any voices on the recording," Fourie said.

-The miners had been located at a level some 1,280 metres (around 4,200 feet) below ground but the cage was sent down further until it hit water to confirm there were no other people, he added.
+The miners had been located some 1,280 metres below ground, but the cage was sent down further until it hit the water to confirm there were no other people, he added.

 All those who resurfaced from the derelict Stilfontein site have been arrested by police and charged with illegal mining and related offences.